Enter the wave speed and the wave frequency. The wavelength calculator will evaluate and display the total length of the wave.

 Using the formula above, calculate the wavelength.
 We find the the wavelength to be 20m/s / 10 hz = 2 meters.

-A wavelength is a total amount of distance a wave travels as it goes through one complete propagation.
+A wavelength is the total amount of distance a wave travels as it goes through one complete propagation.